unRob/milpa/.milpa/docs/milpa/use-case.md

 Tasks like bootstrapping development environments are usually left out for the user to accomplish by following through a README or wiki with likely outdated links; `milpa` is great when these tasks can be accomplished by prompting for information, querying identity providers and then running configuration commands or modifying the filesystem directly.

-> ⚠️ `milpa` is still under development and is currently on alpha!
+> ⚠️ `milpa` is still under development and is currently on beta!

 ### Examples

 Here's some examples of how I've used used `milpa` so far:

 - for **managing homelab services** (i.e. [unRob/nidito](https://github.com/unRob/nidito/tree/master/.milpa)): building and deploying them, looking at their status and logs.
 From my personal device or CI.
-- **bootstrapping engineering laptops** (i.e. [unRob/dotfiles](https://github.com/unRob/dotfiles/tree/master/.milpa/commands/computar)): no need to follow a README, you get the right development environment for your os/arch, your credentials setup and the code ready for you to dive in.
+- **bootstrapping workstations** (i.e. [unRob/dotfiles](https://github.com/unRob/dotfiles/tree/master/.milpa/commands/computar)): no need to follow a README, you get the right development environment for your os/arch, your credentials setup and the code ready for you to dive in.
 - **every-day dev workflow** (i.e. [unRob/milpa](https://github.com/unRob/milpa/tree/main/repos/internal/commands/)): lint and test a codebase, connect to vpn, get credentials to resources, maybe `--connect` to them, abstract away APIs (internal, cloud provider and SaaS) and CLIs, toggle feature gates, build reports and update google sheets with the results.
 - as a way to organize all those odd, one-off-but-not-really commands: found a nice home for [shell scripts](https://github.com/unRob/dotfiles/blob/master/.milpa/commands/code/todo.sh), quick ruby scripts, perl hacks and [jq monstrosities](https://github.com/unRob/dotfiles/blob/master/.milpa/commands/creds.sh) that used to live in my `~/.zsh_history`.